 Core Course on Job-search and Interpersonal Skills Training

-Upon completion of initial screening, trainees aged 15 to 19 who join YETP for the first time are required to complete a 48‐hour Core Course on "Job‐search and Interpersonal Skills".
+Upon completion of initial screening, trainees aged 15 to 19 who join YETP for the first time may first complete a 48‐hour Core Course on "Job‐search and Interpersonal Skills".

 The purpose is to equip trainees with basic knowledge and application skills on career planning, interpersonal skills, job search methods, etc.